1. Setup with Ansible ¶

 Now open your browser and check

-sc_pack service will be called with variable
+sc_pack service will be called using the variable

-deployment_name followed by
+deployment_name value followed by

+.service.
 For example: if deployment_name is

 deployment_A, the service will be called